taifONduty/PrintGO/README.md

 npm run dev
 ```

-Open the flow with a machine id (this is what the QR encodes):
+Open the flow with a machine id (this is what the QR will encode once scanning
+is implemented; for now, pass it manually):

 ```
 http://localhost:3000/upload?machine=VM001